 Diy Pencil Case - Sewing Steps

-- You won’t need a pencil case pattern.
-Cut two rectangles: one 7″ by 9″ (18 x 23cm) and the other 3 1/2″ by 1 1/2″ (9 x 4cm).
+Cut two rectangles: one 7" by 9" (18 x 23cm) and the other 3 ½" by 1 ½" (9 x 4cm).
 The length of the large piece should be equal to the total length of your zipper (incl. zipper tape).
 NOTE: If your material frays, run a zigzag stitch all around the larger piece.

-- Place the other zipper edge along the remaining long fabric edge, so they are right-sides-together again.
+Place the other zipper edge along the remaining long fabric edge, so they are right-sides-together again.
 Then, stitch along the zipper tape:

-- What you’ll get it a tube-like structure, make sure to unzip it at least half-way.
+What you'll get a tube-like structure, make sure to unzip it at least half-way.
 Very important!

-- Turn right-side-out through the half-way open zipper.
+Turn right-side-out through the half-way open zipper.
 To push the corners out, you can use a knitting needle or a chopstick.
+Done!